-Individuals can quickly find themselves overwhelmed with the divorce proceedings.
+Individuals can quickly find themselves overwhelmed with the.
 There are papers to fill out and deadlines to remember, not to mention the fact that you’ll need to deal with your ex-spouse’s attorneys.
 If anything is done improperly, your case can be dismissed and your rights compromised.

 Underestimating the Timeline